 At Bond and Conditions of Release

-A mitigation specialist can gather information that supports a lower bond or alternative release conditions, which can be especially relevant at the arraignment stage.
+A mitigation specialist can provide information relevant to bond and conditions of release determinations, which can be especially relevant at the arraignment stage.

 03